What’s on this October half term in South Devon 2021

 Broom sticks and Dracula fangs at the ready!
 Halloween and half term are just weeks away.
-There’s no doubt that the list of what’s on this October half term in South Devon looks a bit different in 2020.
-But there’s still plenty to enjoy here during your stay.
 Here’s what’s on this half term plus lots of ideas for autumn activities to tempt you away from your cosy South Devon holiday cottage.

 What’s on at South Devon attractions this October